Frequently Asked Questions

 Is my child eligible for MECK Pre-K?

-To be eligible for MECK Pre-K, children must live in Mecklenburg County and turn four-years-old on or before August 31 of the school year they are applying for.
-Priority will be given to families who earn at or below 400% of the federal poverty level.
+To be eligible for MECK Pre-K, children must live in Mecklenburg County and turn four years old on or before August 31 of the school year they are applying for.
+Priority will be given to families who earn at or below 400% of the federal poverty level, but families at all income levels are encouraged to apply.
 If you have applied for and/or been waitlisted for childcare subsidy or other pre-kindergarten programs, you may be eligible for MECK Pre-K.

 Are there considerations for military families?